What’s In Your Water? Part 1

 Photo from Pixabay.

 Long before I ever heard of Minimalism, I read The Total Money Makeover by Dave Ramsey.
-I also listened to his radio show for a long time.
-My husband and I were able to pay off debt, increase our retirement, buy a house, and go on a family vacation once a year.
-While we’ve had to set some of those financial goals aside while I worked less for the last few years to take care of our son, it really helped us start questioning all of the things we “needed” to buy.
+I also listened to his radio show for a long time.1 My husband and I were able to pay off debt, increase our retirement, buy a house, and go on a family vacation once a year.
+While we’ve had to set some of those financial goals aside while I worked less outside of the home for the last few years to take care of our son, it really helped us start questioning all of the things we “needed” to buy.

 Budget Cuts

-In the last few years, we have been living on less than we make in order not to accrue any additional debt.
-That meant removing some things from our budget, such as brand new clothing and household items.
-We eat in restaurants less often.
-We make strict lists for the grocery store and stick to them.
+In the last few years, we have been living on less than we make in order to avoid accruing additional debt.
+That meant removing some things from our budget, such as brand-new clothing and household items.
+We eat in restaurants less.
+We make lists for the grocery store and stick to them.

-We also decided we want to raise our son differently.
-To be content with life, love, experiences.
+We also decided we wanted to raise our son differently.
+To be content with life, love, and experiences.
 Not a bunch of stuff.

 Sea turtle with plastic bag graphic.